No. 233 Squadron RAF: Notable pilots

 Alastair Cavendish Lindsay Mackie was commissioned as a pilot officer on probation in May 1941, and was promoted to flying officer in May 1942.
 In April 1943 he was awarded the DFC whilst flying with No. 178 Squadron RAF, before being promoted to flight lieutenant in May.
 In December 1944 he was awarded a bar to the DFC whilst flying with 233 Squadron.
 Mackie took a permanent commission as a flight lieutenant at the end of the war, was promoted to squadron leader in 1950.
 In the Coronation Honours List of 1953 he was awarded the Queen's Commendation for Valuable Service in the Air.
 He was promoted to wing commander in 1956, group captain in 1961, and air commodore in 1966, having also been made a Commander of the Order of the British Empire (CBE).
 He retired on 30 September 1968.

 Peter Ian Burden was also a flight sergeant before being commissioned as a pilot officer in July 1942.
 Promoted to flying officer in January 1943, flight lieutenant in July 1944, he was awarded the King's Commendation for Valuable Service in the Air and the DFC (with 233 Squadron) on 29 December 1944.
 Burden left full-time service after the war, but remained in the Royal Air Force Volunteer Reserve, retaining his rank, he relinquished his commission on 7 September 1953.

 Post war

 Squadron was reformed in 1953 as an OCU Operational Conversion Squadron training pilots to convert from prop aircraft to Jet aircraft.
-Based in South Wales at RAF Pembrey Camarthenshire.
+Based in South Wales at RAF Pembrey Carmarthenshire.